Access Manager Datasheet

 Authentication fallback |

-In the event of Network Devices losing connectivity to Access Manager services in the cloud, existing sessions will stay as is but for new connections, following are some of the available authentication fallback options:
+In the event of Network Devices losing connectivity to Access Manager services in the cloud, existing sessions will not be affected.
+For new connections, the following authentication fallback options are available:

 Please note that, in this scenario, the new connections will not be evaluated against the configured rules. |